lennard134/TicketToRideLAMAS/index.md

 from the total.

 ## Simplifications of the game
-In the original version of Ticket to Ride Europe, there are 47 cities (nodes), 90 connections (edges), and 46 route cards and the game can be played by 2 to 5 players, as can be seen ([here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9)).
-For our research, this is too complex.
-Therefore, we simplify the game such that, by default, we have 3 agents playing the game.
-This can be altered by the user upon initialization of the game.

-We will play our game with a subset of the original board layout.
-We choose to play the game using 24 European cities.
-KEI MOOI PLATJE HIER
-With this default subset, the number of route cards will depend on the number of agents that play the game, and the number of route cards each agent has.
-Users can vary from 2 to 5 agents who, by default, have 3 route cards each.
-There are a maximum of 16 route cards available for the subset of the game board used in this simplified implementation.
-Each agent must have the same number of route cards, hence there is an implicit limit of e.g. 3 route cards for 5 agents.
-Within this implicit limit, the user can vary the number of route cards per agent.

-We assume all agents have perfect knowledge about the possible routes in the game, that is, they know which route cards are in the game.
-We also apply the simplification that all route cards are distributed among the agents.
-This automatically removes the possibility to use a turn to obtain new route cards.

-Additionally, to allow for knowledge to influence agent decisions, we limit the agents to only two ways to place trains: either claim a section of the railway such that you progress on one of your routes, or such that you hinder your opponent based on what you know about their route cards.
-This means that knowledge will directly influence the strategies of the agents.
-If an agent cannot claim any routes that are allowed within the limitations of the two possibilities, they can draw new train cards following the original game rules: two cards (open or closed), or one open joker card.
-Lastly, we initially omit the placement of train stations to simplify the procedure of the game.
+In order for us to achieve a feasible implementation of Ticket to Ride with knowledge, some simplifications had to be made.
+These simplifications both address the scale of the game, and the removal of possible uncertainties when considering knowledge of the agents.

+Firstly, the number of cities is reduced from the original 47 cities to a more reasonable 24.
+With this reduction of cities, this automatically reduces the number of connections as well.
+As mentioned, the regular game has both normal, ferry and tunnel connections.
+These connections can also be doubled between two cities.
+In our version, only the normal and ferry connections are considered.
+The removal of double connections and tunnel connections yields TODO!! connections against the usual 90.

+<span style="color:red">KEI MOOI PLATJE HIER</span>.

+With the reduced map size, we also reduce the number of possible route cards.
+The original game contains 46 different route cards, whereas our version only contains 16 different route cards.
+From this set of 16 route cards, all agents get assigned an equal number of route cards.
+Based on the chosen number of route cards per agent and the number of agents, this results in a subset of the total route card set.
+This subset is known to all agents, meaning they have perfect knowledge of the possible route cards in the game.
+Additionally, agents cannot draw new route cards during the game, as opposed to the original game where this is allowed.

+If an agent chooses the option to claim a route on the board, this is only allowed if it helps their own route, or if it directly blocks the route of another agent.
+This simplification is done to increase the available knowledge of all agents.
+Added to this is the fact that for each agent and each route card, the shortest route is known based on the state of the board.
+This means that if an agent claims a connection, other agents can verify which routes are possible routes of the placing agent.

+Furthermore, if an agent performs a block, it is forced to publicly announce which route it blocks from which agent.
+Since blocking is only possible when being 100% certain about the owner of a route card, this public announcement allows other agents to increase their knowledge as well.
+Additionally, this requirement for a public announcement allows all agents to distinguish between a block and a regular claim by an agent.
+This public announcement might seem odd at first, but could be compared to a real player taunting its opponent when performing a block.

+The last simplification is made by removing the possibility to place train stations.
+This simplification is partly made to simplify the coding itself, as there now cannot be multiple owners of a single connection.
+But this also simplifies determining the shortest route, reduces computational complexity and keeps the knowledge extracted from the board more simple.

+___

+THIS SHOULD PERHAPS BE MENTIONED IN A DISCUSSION
-It should be noted that real-world agents obtain a degree of knowledge from what colour cards an opponent draws.
-This is however a very complex strategy to implement.
-It would require an agent to take into account all shortest routes with all colours that are relevant for those routes, and update its knowledge every round in which cards are drawn.
+It should be noted that real-world agents might obtain a degree of knowledge from the colour cards that an opponent draws.
+However, it would require an agent to take into account all shortest routes with all colours that are relevant for those routes, and update its knowledge every round in which cards are drawn.
 Additionally, agents could draw certain cards to mislead agents that use knowledge about drawn cards.
-It is also possible that due to certain routes being claimed, the shortest route is no longer available, and a certain colour might be drawn to cover a specific detour, adding more complexity.
-For this reason, no such knowledge is used by our agents.

-Since agents only have two possible moves when claiming routes, we can encounter a situation where no agent is allowed to claim a new route as there is no possible route that allows reaching the destination or hinder opponents.
-This is a unique situation due to our simplifications and will be a cause for termination of the game when all three agents encounter this situation successively.

-### Design choices in implementation
-The code is built up such that all the parameters like the number of route cards or trains for example can be changed easily.
-For simplicity, we now assume that we have three agents that each received three unique route cards at the beginning of the game.
-Besides, the agents all receive 45 trains which can be placed on connections.

-The code is implemented using Western European cities where the most westerly city is Lisboa and the most easterly is Brindisi.
-In total, there are 24 cities in the game, and the agents receive three out of a total of 16 route cards.
-On the Ticket to Ride board, there are often double connections between cities which can be utilized if there are more than 3 players.
-As we have restricted ourselves to just three players by default, we only use single connections.
+Hence, due to its complexity, we assume that no knowledge is acquired from drawing train cards.

+## Implementation
+In this section we will discuss the various element of our implementation of the Ticket to Ride game.
+We will go over the most important sections that determine the workings of the system and the behaviour of the agents.

 #### An agent's turn
 Consider now an agent's turn given the simplifications and design choices.
 This agent considers three options, in this order: